santoshdannana/santoshdannana/README.md

 - 🌎 Worked with Edward Jones (USA) and Paytm (India), delivering enterprise-grade applications that scale for millions of users.

-- 🚀 Passionate about building secure, efficient, and scalable systems in agile, collaborative environments.

 - 📈 Continuously improving my skills and embracing new challenges in the world of cloud development, microservices, and AI-powered solutions.

 ---